stevef1uk/sagaexecutor/README.md

 kubectl get pod my-release-redis-master-0  --template '{{.status.podIP}}'
 ```

-Also in the pubsub.yaml file it is necessary for kubernetest to delete these two lines so that publishing error's don't occur
+Also in the pubsub.yaml file it is necessary for kubernetes to delete these two lines so that publishing error's don't occur
 ```
 auth:
   secretStore: local-secret-store